emoryhubbard/autocode/README.md

 - Enhance user experience by incorporating additional customization options for the generated code.
 - Explore and implement advanced features for code functionality testing and verification.
 - Continuously improve and expand the functionality of "Autocode" based on user feedback.
+- Design and implement a tracing-inspired algorithm to enhance debugging capabilities